 With today’s advances in reconstructive surgery, facial asymmetries can be greatly improved.
 Facial paralysis reconstructive procedures offer corrective surgery techniques for facial paralysis patients.

 There are two types of procedures that correct the smile/drooping mouth: Dynamic and static reanimation procedures.
 Dynamic reanimation procedures restore movement to the corner of the mouth and cheek.
 These procedures include: temporalis slings and temporalis tendon transfers.
 Eye protection is important to prevent chronic eye issues and visual problems and is usually performed with a lateral tarsal strip procedure (lower eyelid tightening) and an upper eyelid gold weight.

 Static reanimation procedures basically restore the resting symmetry of the mouth and cheek area without the ability for movement and can dramatically improve chewing, speech and facial balance.
 Static Reanimation procedures commonly include: Fascia Lata grafts and Gortex slings.

 A brow lift corrects the eyebrow asymmetry from facial paralysis so it is barely noticeable at rest.
 A face lift may also be used to restore facial harmony.
 The patient can have a more natural-looking facial expression and an improved sense of self-esteem.
 Facial paralysis reconstructive procedures have helped many patients with facial paralysis gain an improved facial appearance.

 Contact Our Office Today!

-For further details and questions regarding our Facial Paralysis Reconstructive Surgery, please contact our Atlanta Facial Paralysis Correction Surgery Experts to schedule your initial consultation.
+For further details and questions regarding our Facial Paralysis Reconstructive Surgery, please contact our Facial Paralysis Correction Surgery Experts to schedule your initial consultation.

 Facial Paralysis Correction Surgery | Nerve Damage Plastic Surgeon